jxav22/Portfolio/README.md

 #### If I ask you question, assuming i'm the only person who asked a question, wouldn't that count as a frequently asked question and hence be qualified to be put on this section of the README?

 Hey, that's a great idea!
-Go ahead, ask me a question for the world to see
+Go ahead, ask me a question

 # Deployment Instructions